danielamoreno699/wanderpal-frontend/README.md

 ```sh
   ruby --version
 ```
-Ensure to clone backend repository from
+Ensure to clone backend repository in order to run the database

 ```sh